stackmob-bot/stackmob-java-client-sdk/README.md

-# Stackmob Java Client SDK
+# StackMob Java Client SDK

 With the StackMob Java Client SDK, you can integrate StackMob into any Java / JVM application.